Rosetta

 • VIRTIS (Visible and Infrared Thermal Imaging Spectrometer)

 Maps and studies the nature of the solids and the temperature on the surface of the nucleus.
-Also identifies comet gases, characterises the physical conditions of the coma and helps to identify the best landing sites.
+Also identifies comet gases, characterizes the physical conditions of the coma and helps to identify the best landing sites.

 • MIRO (Microwave Instrument for the Rosetta Orbiter)